Jo Boaler Ph.D.

 Syed Nitas Iftekhar, Ph.D.

-Education and Sustainability Specialist for UNESCO, Co-Founder of Kidtopia Children’s Museum
+Education Director & Co-Founder of Kidtopia Children’s Museum